hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

   <tr>
     <th>1901</th>
     <th>Wiliam C. Rontgen</th>
-    <th>Research on problems such as the effect of pressure on refractive index in various fluids, variations in the relationship between temperature and compressibility in water and other fluids; the spreading of oil drops on water.
+    <th>Research on problems such as the effect of pressure on refractive index in various fluids, variations in the relationship between temperature and compressibility in water and other fluids; the spreading of oil drops on water.</th>
   </tr>
   <tr>
     <th>1904</th>
     <th>John William Strutt, Lord Rayleigh</th>
     <th>Hydrodynamic instabilities (e.g., Rayleigh-Benard, Rayleigh-Taylor, Plateau-Rayleigh); acoustics.</th>
   </tr>
   <tr>
     <th>1913</th>